awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeDataSource.md

 # DescribeDataSource<a name="API_DescribeDataSource"></a>

-Gets information about an Amazon Kendra data source\.
+Gets information about an Amazon Kendra data source connector\.

 ## Request Syntax<a name="API_DescribeDataSource_RequestSyntax"></a>